Table of Contents

 Many organizations provide traditional wellness programs and healthcare benefits to their employees to improve overall well-being and boost productivity.
 The success of workplace wellness programs depends largely on the active participation of employees in the wellness activities and in their development of healthy habits.
-However, with Covid-19 entering our lives, implementing and executing current wellness programs in a remote work environment has been a challenge for organizations.
+However, with Covid-19 having entered our lives, implementing and executing current wellness programs in a remote work environment has been a challenge for organizations.

 There are a number of virtual wellness ideas for remote employees.
 Although the workplace wellness programs are not one-size-fits-all, they can be simple and creative.
 Having an open mind to try some of the out-of-the-box wellness ideas may help you in encouraging your remote employees to involve themselves in wellness activities.
 Here are some unconventional wellness ideas that you can consider trying in your organization: